richtabor/theme-docs/york-pro/readme.md

 # Getting Started

 ## Activate Your License
-We strongly recommend that you add your theme’s license key in the Getting Started page.
-By adding your key, you activate the seamless theme updates as well as begin receiving theme support.
+It’s strongly recommended that you add your theme’s license key in the York Pro License widget on your WordPress Dashboard.
+By adding your key, you will activate the seamless theme updates and have access to our support team.

-With theme updates enabled, you’ll get a notification in your dashboard whenever there is an update available.
-You can then update right in your WordPress dashboard, keeping your site healthy and secure.
+You can find your theme’s license key by checking your purchase receipt or signing in to your ThemeBeans dashboard.
+If you purchased the theme from ThemeForest, you may [request your license key here][1].
+You’ll need your ThemeForest purchase code handy.

-You can find your theme’s license key by checking your ThemeBeans purchase receipt or signing in to your ThemeBeans dashboard.
-Copy this key and enter it into the _York Pro License_ widget on your WordPress dashboard.
-Save and then activate your key.
-Your license key should now be active.
+Copy this key and enter it into the **York Pro License** widget on your WordPress Dashboard.
+Save and activate your license key.

 ## Installing the Child Theme
 There is one main reason why you would want to use a child theme.
 If you modify a theme directly and it is updated, then **your modifications will be lost**.
 By using a child theme you will ensure that your changes are preserved.